livegnik/2way-poc-design/02-architecture/services-and-apps/05-operation-context.md

 ## 1. Purpose and scope

 OperationContext is the immutable per-request envelope that binds identity, application, capability intent, trust posture, execution origin, and trace metadata to every backend action.
 It is the single authoritative structure used by managers to enforce authorization, app isolation, auditability, and local versus remote semantics.
-No manager, service, extension, or internal execution engine may be invoked without a complete and valid OperationContext.
+No service, extension, or manager that executes request-scoped work may be invoked without a complete and valid OperationContext.

 This specification defines the required fields, construction rules, lifecycle behavior, and consumption requirements for OperationContext across frontend requests, system services, app backend extensions, automation jobs, internal engines, and remote synchronization handling.
 It is the canonical source for OperationContext semantics referenced throughout the protocol and architecture.